 - Brush a layer of strawberry simple syrup all over the sponge cake.

-- Put creme mousseline into a piping bag and cut a hole in the end - there is no need for a nozzle.
+- Put the creme mousseline into a piping bag and cut a hole in the end - there is no need for a nozzle.
 Pipe creme mousseline all around the strawberries to fill in all the gaps (see pictures above).
 Once all the gaps are filled in, pipe a thin layer of creme mousseline in the middle of the cake to cover any cake layer you might still be able to see.

 - Pipe more creme mousseline on top of the strawberries to form a thick layer - it should cover the top of the strawberries so they can't be seen anymore.
 Use a palette knife to smooth it out nice and flat.